cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 which gives your an overview of your file system.
 If you do not have enough space, please make sure you free up unused files from your drive.

-In many occasions it is beneficial to use readline as it provides nice editing features for the terminal and xz for completion.
+On many occasions, it is beneficial to use `readline` as it provides nice editing features for the terminal and xz for completion.
 First, make sure you have xcode installed: